 At the time we wrote this, the only data structure we knew how to use was the array.
 Now we have many more tools in our toolbox.
 What data structures would you recommend using for the tasks in this assignment, and why?
 How could the program's behavior be improved by using different data structures?
+If no other data structure improves upon an array, you can also say that.
 Justify each of your choices, under the assumption that you plan to scale up this program to handle much longer and more complex conversations.